pipebots/ros2-gazebo-simple-motor-plugin/README.md

 internet shows that values I have measured show that velocity in radians per second.
 The formula to convert is: 1 rad/s = 9.55 r/min (rpm).

-Abstracted out the SimpleMotor class from the GazeboRosSimpleMotorsPrivate class to allow me to change motor implementations at a future date.
+Abstracted out the SimpleMotor class from the GazeboRosSimplePrivate class to allow me to change motor implementations at a future date.

 Connected ROS message to update function.
 A few bugs found.
 This is the